demisto/splunk-app/add-on/TA-Demisto/README.md

 Splunk Cloud users should perform option 2 and send the app installer to Splunk support for installation.

-Another option which applies ONLY for on-prem installations and is cannot be used for Splunk Cloud:
+Another option which applies ONLY for on-prem installations and cannot be used for Splunk Cloud:

 Disabling the certificate validation entirely by POSTing to the Splunk REST API https://splunk-server:8089/servicesNS/nobody/TA-Demisto/configs/conf-demistosetup/demistoenv